 - Under 35: no pregnancy after 12 months of well-timed attempts

-- 35 and over: no pregnancy after ~6 months
+- 35 and over: no pregnancy after about 6 months

 Conclusion

-Home ICI can be a pragmatic route if you prepare sterile supplies, hit the fertile window and handle the sample carefully.
-Keep concise notes on cycle and timing, prioritise safety, and understand the UK legal position before you start.
-With a clear plan and realistic expectations, you give yourself the best chance of turning a simple method into steady progress.
+Home ICI can be a pragmatic route in the UK if you prepare sterile supplies, hit the fertile window, and handle the sample with care.
+Keep concise notes on your cycle and timing, prioritise safety, and understand how HFEA-regulated pathways differ legally from informal arrangements.
+With a tidy plan, realistic expectations, and consistent timing, you give yourself the best chance to turn a simple method into steady progress.